akeneo/pim-helpcenter/content/updates/2020-05/2-2-way-associations.md

 Easily handle product compatibility in your PIM thanks to our **brand new two-way association type**!
 This new association type is now available under `Settings`/`Association types`.

-When associating some products with others, you now have the possibility to link them thanks to a two-way association.
-Example: if you associate product A to product B, product B will **automatically** be associated with product A.
+If you choose the two-way association type, and associate product A with product B, product B will **automatically** be associated with product A.

 Use a 2-way association if you need to easily link substitute or replacement items, or products that are compatible such as appliances and spare parts.